geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 ### Chapter

-A Chapter instance defines its geographic region through a a two character (alpha-2) country code, plus a set of one or more postal (zip) codes.
-GGC ensures that Chapter instances partition the world: every pair of (country code, zip code) can be mapped to exactly one Chapter.
+The Chapter entity defines a geographic region through a a two character (alpha-2) country code, plus a set of one or more postal (zip) codes.
+GGC ensures that Chapter instances partition the world: every pair of (country code, zip code) is mapped to exactly one Chapter.

-GGC will provide a Firebase collection called ChapterZipMap which provides a default mapping of US zip codes to chapterIDs.
-This mapping results in a GGC Chapter for each US county.
+The Firebase collection called ChapterZipMap will provide a default mapping of US zip codes to chapterIDs.
+This mapping defines a single GGC Chapter for each US county.
 We will use this data structure to determine the chapter geographic boundaries for users in the US.

 Outside of the US, each (country code, postal code) pair will be its own Chapter.
 This is not optimal but it provides a way to make GGC available to users outside the US.